lukepulaski/lukepulaski.github.io/README.md

 - [Could the Montreal Expos have been saved?](94-expos/94-expos-main.html)
 - [Creating the statistically perfect guitar solo](guitar-solos/guitar-solos-main.html)
 - [A Very Sunny Overanalysis: The ingredients of a great episode of *It's Always Sunny in Philadelphia*](its-always-sunny/its-always-sunny-main.html)
-- [Do rising rent prices mean worse tacos?]
+- [Do rising rent prices mean worse Mexican food?]